Minatr/Wizard-Journey/README.md

 ### <h3 id="0.1.1">Version 0.1.1 :</h3>

 &emsp; As I was adding more and more stuff to my game, I knew the more I would wait, the more it would be to implement a save system.
 So that's what the update is about : the game now remember the last scene you played, your last position and your current enemy if you have one.
 They aren't that many things saved actually, cause I keep it for a next version with a whole stat system (experience, attack, defense, HP, ...).

+### <h3 id="0.1.2">Version 0.1.2 :</h3>

+&emsp; This update is a little fix and improvement of the last version that added an efficient but incomplete save system.
+Now, after having upgraded and transformed the SaveSystem in a singleton (as I'm currently learning design patterns, why not using them when it's possible to), the game remember all the ennemies on the map and their position.
+If you kill one or if one beats you, he disappears from the area.
+The map creates new enemies if you leave to another area and come back (the fight area doesn't count).
+Unfortunately, they are no other area for now, that may be one of the next step ...